 And while you can’t ignore the needs of your members, there’s a strange paradox that’s true about spiritual maturity: The best way to become spiritually mature is to stop focusing on your needs and begin focusing on Christ and others.
 Some church leaders drown in the sink-hole of trying to satisfy the escalating demands of their unpleasable members while they watch the real mission go up in flames.

 Worse, others think they’re geared to outsiders when in reality, they’re not.
 At least not really.
 They’ve given in to the subtle but relentless pull of the needs of insiders.

-With that in mind, here are five tell-tale signs your church is geared to insiders, not outsiders, despite your best intentions
+With that in mind, here are five tell-tale signs your church is geared to insiders, and is not a welcoming church, despite your best intentions.

 1. Long Announcements